 Further Survivor finale coverage

 If you do want to get some other CarterMatt exit interviews from the finale, plus some reviews from the show and a look ahead to next season, head over to the link here.
 (Photo: CBS.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!